connervieira/Assassin/README.md

 ### ADS-B Aircraft Detection

 Assassin can interface with ADS-B receivers in order to independently detect nearby aircraft, and collect data like location, altitude, speed, heading, flight number, squawk code, and more.
-This feature doesn't depend on the internet or any other external services.
+This feature doesn't depend on the internet or any other external services, and is entirely self contained.

 ### Custom Relay Alerts